libu40/Recipe-Management/README.md

 Create a dashboard and then import the json which I updated in the [](dashboard.json)

-Finally the application can be monitored and visualize the metrics as shown below.
+Finally, the application can be monitored and visualize the metrics as shown below.
 ![](https://github.com/libu40/Recipe-Management/blob/main/data/images/Grafana_Dashboard.png)

 **OpenAPI with Swagger **: